How did a fundraising appeal to make an ordinary potato salad raise over $55,000? Simple – crowd fundraising : )

 To qualify for most host websites, projects need to set a goal (in our instance a fundraising goal), a deadline for when donations close and post a description of what the money will be used for.
 This sounds simple, but usually includes making a video (many sites require it, but all of them recommend it).
 It also means keeping up a good flow of communication (usually through social media) between you and the people who agree to fund your project.

 The ‘catch’ is that almost all sites will charge processing and credit card fees in return for hosting your campaign.
-These vary from site to site.
-Have a look at our overview of a few of them – we’ve included a list of their fees (as of July 2015).
+These vary from site to site so be wary to research the current fees.

 Many sites also incorporate ‘perks’ (or ‘rewards’) – these are awards, or thank yous for giving to the project.
 Have a look at some successful projects for ideas, but perks can range from a Facebook shoutout thank you, to receiving a t-shirt, to naming a building after the giver – the world is your oyster!
 The more imaginative, the better.
 (This may even be a job for your Thank You Sergeant).

 Unfortunately, there are conditions about what can be given as perks (have a look at your host’s terms and conditions).
 Crowd fundraising works on the idea that the donated money qualifies as a gift (and because of this, is tax exempt for the campaign starter).
 If the perk is too valuable, the project looks less like a charity and more like a business.
 So for example, you couldn’t give gift certificate as a perk because that has a tangible monetary value.

 If you are registered as a charity, and depending on the site, you may be able to generate tax deductible receipts automatically.
 However, just because you’ve posted a project on a website like Indiegogo, or Chuffed, does not automatically mean that donors gifts are tax deductible – you have to register for that yourself.